Login

 4. How high is the property transfer tax in the different cantons?

 There are considerable differences between the rates charged by the cantons.
-The cantons of Aargau, Glarus, Schaffhausen, Ticino, Uri, Zug and Zurich do not levy a property transfer tax but charge a fee instead.
-In these cantons, the fee is between 0.1% and 0.13%.
+The Cantons of Aargau, Glarus, Schaffhausen, Ticino, Uri, Zug and Zurich do not levy a property transfer tax, but charge a fee instead.
+In these cantons, the fee is between 0.1–1.3%.
 In the canton of Schwyz, no fee or tax is charged on a change of ownership.

-The following table provides an overview of the rates charged by the cantons for property transfer tax:
+The following table provides an overview of the rates charged by the cantons for property transfer tax (the websites are only available in the language(s) of the canton):

 Canton Property transfer tax rate Additional info Who pays?